Sandra Hodge: Career

 In 1984, Hodge was drafted by the Atlanta Comets to play in the Women's American Basketball Association but did not make the roster.
 From 1984 to 1985, Hodge played basketball in Europe.
 During this time period, Hodge was invited to try out for the Harlem Globetrotters in 1985.
 She officially became a member of the Globetrotters in 1987 and started playing with them in South America.
 Her selection made Hodge one of the first four women to join the Globetrotters.

 After playing in over 300 games with the Globetrotters, Hodge ended her six and a half year career with the team in 1993.
 Before resuming her basketball playing career in 1997, Hodge was a high school coach and athletics head in New Orleans.
 During the 1997 American Basketball League draft, Hodge was selected in the fourth round by the New England Blizzard.
 While trying to gain a position on the Blizzard's roster, Hodge injured her hamstring and withdrew from training camp.

 Awards and honors

+During high school, Hodge was named All-Little Dixie Conference during 1979.
+The following year, she received the Most Valuable Player award as part of the All-LDC South Division team.
+In 1980, she was an All-State player for the Mississippi Sports Writers Association and an All-American for Parade.

-In 1989, Hodge's jersey was retired by New Orleans and she was inducted into the University of New Orleans Hall of Fame that year.
+In 1989, Hodge joined the University of New Orleans Hall of Fame.
+That year, her jersey was retired by New Orleans.
+Between 1981 and 1983, Hodge received consecutive Outstanding Female Amateur Athlete, New Orleans awards from the Allstate Sugar Bowl.
+She joined their Greater New Orleans Sports Hall of Fame during 1995.